varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 <img src="https://c1.staticflickr.com/9/8817/17909154102_b134969b43_o.png" width="553" height="402" alt="szabo_comparison">

-As you can $see the$ data $from the$ simulations (bottom blue) is very similar to the black curve from the paper.
-The slopes seem to be in agreemen$t but there$ is an off set which corresponds to a difference in diffusion coefficients.
-I believe that some of the off set is due my plot not exactl$y lining up wit$h how the plot from the paper scales but this still that does not explain away the whole off set.
+As you can see the data from the simulations (bottom blue) is very similar to the black curve from the paper.
+The slopes seem to be in agreement but there is an off set which corresponds to a difference in diffusion coefficients.
+I believe that some of the off set is due my plot not exactly lining up with how the plot from the paper scales but this still that does not explain away the whole off set.

 # Multiple Cells

-In the case$ of multipl$e cell$s the re$lative values of the energy terms associated with free-cell and cell-cell boundaries are important.
+In the case$ of multiple cells the re$lative values of the energy terms associated with free-cell and cell-cell boundaries are important.

 $$ \alpha \equiv \text{cell-cell boundary energy} \\ \beta \equiv \text{free-cell boundary} $$